WikidPad/WikidPad/README.md

 # Installation with pip or conda

 If you would like to run wikidpad from source a version of wikidpad called wikidpadmp has been prepared.
 This version has been updated to run on python 3.8 and wxpython 4.1.1.
 In all other respects the two versions are similar.
-See this repository [here](https://github.com/BjornFJohansson/WikidPad#setuptools-pip-package-for-wikidpad-wikidpadmp)
+See this [repository](https://github.com/BjornFJohansson/WikidPad#setuptools-pip-package-for-wikidpad-wikidpadmp).

 # License